buckmaxwell/concordance/README.md

 number 10, the number of databases sqlite allows you to attach to a database.
 If 10 was ever not enough, moving off of sqlite to a production database would be the correct move.
 For now though, SQLite has the advantage of ease.

-# Testing and the future
+## Testing and the future

 In order to improve this project, rigorous testing is needed.
-The test plan includes integration tests comparing output to a much greater number of concordances known to be working properly.
+The test plan includes integration tests comparing output to a much greater number of concordances known to be properly formatted.
 It also includes unit test for all custom methods.

+If this program were used in production, some things could be changed to make it more user friendly, for example,

+	- the alphabetical line numbers in the concordance become unreadable very quickly for large input files.
+Perhaps integers would be more intuitive.

+	- running rabbitmq and a set of add_data_workers on a centralized server would allow easier distribution of the program, and a smaller install and setup process for end users.

+	- Continuous Integration could be set up with a proper Python PEP 8 linter, and unit and integration tests that must run before any build is pushed into production.

+	- Better logging, including shipping logs to logstash and using the ELK stack or another tool to monitor program logs.

+	- A refactor that includes removing misleading variable names like NUMBER_OF_THREADS (which are remnants of the programs past), as well as creating doc strings that allow for automatically generated documentation.